Image of the Ou-Uetsu Shinkansen route

 Narita ShinkansenTokyoNarita City (Chiba Prefecture)

-The lines in Table 1 have already opened, except for the Narita Shinkansen, whose construction was started but then frozen.
+All the lines listed in Table 1 are already in operation, with the exception of the Narita Shinkansen, which began construction but was frozen.

 Subsequently, the Ministry of Transport issued Notification No. 243 of July 3, 1972, Notification No. 466 of December 12, 1972, and Notification No. 465 of November 15, 1973, announcing the basic plans for four routes as shown in Table 2 below